Summer in Vermont: 13 Dreamy Destinations

 Newport

 Located in northern Vermont, almost on the border of Canada, is Newport!
-This is truly one of the top destinations if you’re visiting during the summer in Vermont.
+This is definitely one of the top destinations if you’re visiting during the summer in Vermont.
 There are tons of lake houses here, great local restaurants, and even a huge lake.

 What to Do in Newport